meherbabu/deloitteTasksApp/README.md

 3. SpringBoot is used to develop the REST API.
 Its convenient and faster to develop REST API using this framework.
               DAO classes are based on spring data jpa.

+4. Both the Integration Tests and JUnit Tests are provided in the source code.
+Once the mvn clean package command is run to build the war file, target/site/index.html will be generated in which the code coverage report has been present.